rem5357/MyShowtime/CodexStatus.md

 - UI reflects WPF look-and-feel with watch filters, hide toggle, notes editor, priority steppers, and episode watch-state radios backed by live API calls.
 - Blazor dashboard panels are height-capped (library/search at 50vh, details/episodes at viewport height) with internal scrolling, and the client remembers each browser's last-selected media item via `localStorage`.
 - Blazor dashboard now surfaces a zoom-tip banner (reappears after ~18 hours), shows movie posters in the episode column when no episodes exist, and compresses grid rows for denser library browsing.
+- Search panel rows now reflect provider availability (if present) and selecting a result drives a full detail preview in the center panel with an “Add to Tracking” call-to-action.
 - Nginx now responds at `http://100.102.6.85/MyShowtime/` for Tailscale clients while keeping `http://myshowtime.local/` available on the LAN.

 ## Outstanding Considerations